 Manual authentication

-To manually authenticate with Webflow, run the webflow library share command with the --api-token option and include a Workspace API token in the command.
-This is useful when sharing your component library to a different workspace.
+To authenticate manually with Webflow, run the webflow devlink import command with the --api-token option and include a Workspace API token in the command.
+Authenticating in this way is useful when sharing your component library to a different workspace.

 Workspace API token